 After all application materials have been received, applicants will be notified of their status by the Office of Admissions.
 If the student's GPA or test scores are below the minimum acceptance levels, the student application file will be reviewed by the Admissions Committee.

-Graduation from high school with a minimum GPA of 2.3 in a college preparatory program and satisfactory test scores are required for regular admission to Huntington University.
+Graduation from high school with a minimum GPA of 2.3 in a college preparatory program and a miniumu of 940 on the SAT or 18 on the ACT or a satisfactory writing sample are required for regular admission to Huntington University.
 Selected students who do not meet regular admission requirements but who have at least a 2.0 GPA or rank in the upper half of their class may be reviewed by the Admissions Committee for their potential to be successful at Huntington and may be admitted with a requirement to register for the Bridge program.
-The Admissions Committee requires a writing sample and recommends submitting academic references for students who do not meet regular admissions requirements.
+The Admissions Committee requires a writing sample when test scores are not submitted and recommends submitting academic references for students who do not meet regular admissions requirements.

 Other students not accepted for admission may be advised to attend another accredited institution to demonstrate their ability to complete post-secondary work successfully before reapplying for admission to Huntington University.

 International students may be asked to provide evidence of English language proficiency by taking the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test.
 International students who meet other academic requirements for admission to the University but score below 75 on the computer-based TOEFL iBT, 6.0 on the IELTS, or 100 on the Duolingo English Test may have their admission deferred until they can provide evidence of adequate English language skills.

 Applicants anticipating participation in athletics must meet admission requirements to be regularly enrolled as a full-time student in good standing and, in addition, must meet NAIA requirements.
 In order to compete athletically, students must complete the registration process via the NAIA website at play.mynaia.org.